blahcat/blahcat.github.io/content/2016-03-14-0ctf-2016-warmup-write-up.md

 `read` arguments, then jump into it and finally jump back to our next gadget ☹ .

-After quite some time, I realized that `warmup` starts by initializing an alarm for 10 seconds (which when SIGALARM is received, will kill the program).
+After quite some time, I realized that `warmup` starts by initializing an alarm for 10 seconds (which when `SIGALRM` is received, will kill the program).
 ```bash
 .text:0804810D                 mov     eax, 27